 Description

-Sara Fralin is a 4th generation Canadian, born and raised in Vancouver on the traditional territory of the Coast Salish peoples.
+Sara Fralin is a 4th generation Canadian living on the unceded territory of the Snuneymuxw First Nation.
 Sara’s Jewish ancestors escaped the Pogroms of Russia and arrived in Canada in 1923 as refugee immigrants.
-Sara is grateful to live on the unceded, ancestral territories of the xʷməθkʷəjˀəm (Musqueam), Sḵwx̱wú7mesh (Squamish) and səl̓ilwətaɁɬ (Tsleil Waututh) Nations.

-Sara’s appreciation for nature led her to pursue a Master of Arts degree in Sustainability Studies from Trent University and a Bachelor of Arts degree in Political Science and Environment Studies from the University of Victoria.
+Sara earned a Master’s in Sustainability Studies from Trent University and two Bachelor’s degrees in Political Science and Environment Studies from the University of Victoria.

 Portrait